Indiana University

 The 6-foot-5, 225-pounder from Miami, Fla., was the 2025 Big Ten Offensive Player and Quarterback of the Year and an All-Big Ten first-team quarterback who led Indiana to a 2025 Big Ten Championship victory over Ohio State and a No. 1 seed in the College Football Playoff.

-Mendoza was named the AP Player of the Year earlier this week and also won the Maxwell, Walter Camp and Davey O’Brien Awards.
+Mendoza was also named the AP Player of the Year and won the Maxwell, Walter Camp and Davey O’Brien Awards.

 More Articles About Fernando Mendoza